-- Caution signs Yellow sign with arrows that tell you the direction the traffic or the road will go.
+- 1. Caution signs Yellow sign with arrows that tell you the direction the traffic or the road will go.
 Diamond shaped sign. - 2.
 Information signs White signs tell about the speed or other traffic rules.
 Rectangle shaped sign. - 3.
 School Zone sign There is a school close by; watch for children walking.
 House shaped sign. - 4.
 Stop sign Red sign that always means stop, look, and then go if there is no traffic.
 Octagon shaped sign. - 5.
 Yield sign White sign with a red border that means slow down, look and wait until the other traffic is gone.
 Triangle shaped sign. - 6.
 Railroad Crossing sign White sign tells you railroad tracks are close.
 Watch for trains approaching.
 Round shaped sign.

-STOP
+How long do you stop for a red light?

 What color is the sign telling you the road curves to the right ahead?

 Where would you see a sign with children walking across a street?

 Have you seen other traffic signs?

 What signs?